 Beth’s history of the care system, therapy and prison all influence her personality.
 Clearly she is not 100% bad, but like everyone, a product of her experiences.
 Claire loved the experience of writing a messy character.
 ‘It was her difficulty and complexity which kept me writing.
 Most characters I write are outsiders or oddballs in some way.’
 Whether you believe that they are oddballs, byproducts of a structurally damaging society, or something more sinister, it’s true that prisoners don’t usually get a voice.
 If writing fiction has any duties, this might be one.
 As Claire says ‘For me, fiction is about taking the reader somewhere they’ve not been before.
 This might be a psychological place, it might be a culture or society they’ve not thought about.
 Writing about someone in prison allowed me to delve into all kinds of new places.’

-On Claire’s website she lists books she’s loved and books that make her.
+On Clare’s website she lists books she’s loved and books that make her.
 Authors include Emma Unsworth, Sylvia Plath, Kate Tempest and Zadie Smith.
 With all of these writers, ‘it’s the voice which really grabs me – a voice which is unafraid to delve into all areas of life and which has a certain zest, or swagger. ‘ Beth is vulnerable and broken, but her strong voice keeps the momentum of the novel alive, even when her hope wains.

-As well as her experience of working in secondary schools and its insight into the impact of family background, Claire spent a great deal of time researching prisons, the care system and trauma, and as well as speaking with researchers visited a women’s prison, ‘which was enormously eye-opening and helpful.’
-It’s not an easy book to research and write, but Claire is lucky that her home city of Leeds scene is hugely supportive of writers and artists.
+As well as her experience of working in secondary schools and its insight into the impact of family background, Clare spent a great deal of time researching prisons, the care system and trauma, and as well as speaking with researchers visited a women’s prison, ‘which was enormously eye-opening and helpful.’
+It’s not an easy book to research and write, but Clare is lucky that her home city of Leeds scene is hugely supportive of writers and artists.
 ‘I can’t even imagine who I would be if I didn’t read or write; both activities have hugely improved my knack for listening and noticing and asking questions – all of which make for an enriched life.’
 And a deep story.
 A story of hope.

 ‘You might think I’m retarded for hoping such a thing in the light, or rather the dark, of everything that’s happened.’ she writes.
 There’s always light and dark, always a past and a future, always action and inertia.
 There’s always people.
 There’s always life.
 It’s messy and chaotic and broken and confusing yet beautiful.
 Filled with bad things – but a lot of good.